ideal for hedging and screening purposes

 Elaeagnus ‘Limelight’

 This “Oleaster” variety is strong growing variegated evergreen shrub with broad and leathery dark green leaves with striking lime green to yellow variegation at the centre.
 It is fully hardy and will tolerate dry soil, growing in full sun or partial shade.
 Its growth is average to fast and it has small deliciously scented creamy white flowers in the autumn followed, occasionally by orange fruits in the spring.
-Ideal for hedges up to 2.5m.
+Ideal for hedges up to 2.5 meters.
 Hardy and particularly suited to coastal exposure.

 Elaeagnus ‘Limelight'